Created with Customers in Mind

 Sonix has many features that you’d love including enterprise-grade admin tools, generate automated summaries powered by AI, collaboration tools, advanced search, and easily transcribe your Zoom meetings.
 Try Sonix for free today.

-Tags: awards Jenny Schmidt Pat Gibbons Prudential Financial USACXA
+Tags: Jenny Schmidt Pat Gibbons Prudential Financial USACXA awards